PANDAExpress: a Simpler and Faster PANDA Algorithm

 We start from the inequality~\eqref{eq:q:hex:inequality} and write down the {\em proof sequence} (Theorem~\ref{thm:proof-sequence}) that transforms the RHS into the LHS.
 This proof sequence is depicted in Fig.~\ref{fig:eq:q:hex:proof} (left).
 Now, to each term on the RHS of~\eqref{eq:q:hex:inequality}, we associate a probability measure.
 In particular, to $h(ABC)$, we associate a measure $p_{ABC}$ defined as $p_{ABC}(abc) \defeq 1/N$ if the tuple $(a, b, c)$ is in $R$, and $0$ otherwise.
 Similarly, we define measures $p_{CDE}$, $p_{EFA}$, and $p_{BDF}$ for $S$, $T$, and $K$ respectively.
 By construction, we have:

 Then, we trace the proof steps in Fig.~\ref{fig:eq:q:hex:proof}: Each proof step replaces (one or two) entropy terms by new entropy terms.
-We associate to each new entropy term a new probability measure, thus mirroring the proof step in the measure world. \begin{itemize}[leftmargin=*] \item The first step $h(CDE)\to h(C) + h(DE|C)$ replaces $h(CDE)$ with $h(C)$ and $h(DE|C)$.
-We take the measure $p_{CDE}$ (associated to $h(CDE)$) and define two new measures $p_C$ and $p_{DE|C}$ as its {\em marginal} and {\em conditional} (Eq.~\eqref{eqn:marginal} and~\eqref{eqn:conditional}), and associate them to $h(C)$ and $h(DE|C)$ respectively.
-Note that by definition, $p_{CDE} = p_C \cdot p_{DE|C}$, hence if we replace $p_{CDE}(cde)$ with $p_C(c)\cdot p_{DE|C}(de|c)$ in Eq.~\eqref{eqn:product}, the equality still holds. \item Similarly, consider the second step $h(ABC) + h(DE|C) \to h(ABCDE)$.
-To mirror this step in the measure world, we take the two measures $p_{ABC}$ and $p_{DE|C}$ and define a new measure $p_{ABCDE}$ as their product, and associate it to $h(ABCDE)$. \item Next, we replace the product $p_{ABC}(abc) \cdot p_{DE|C}(de|c)$ in the new Eq.~\eqref{eqn:product} with $p_{ABCDE}(abcde)$. \item Following this process until the end of the proof sequence, we end up with two different measures $p'(ABCDEF), p''(ABCDEF)$ corresponding to $2h(ABCDEF)$ on the LHS of Eq.~\eqref{eq:q:hex:inequality}.
+We associate to each new entropy term a new probability measure, thus mirroring the proof step in the measure world. \begin{itemize}[leftmargin=*] \item From the first step $h(CDE)\to h(C) + h(DE|C)$ we take the measure $p_{CDE}$ (associated to $h(CDE)$) and define two new measures $p_C$ and $p_{DE|C}$ as its {\em marginal} and {\em conditional} (Eq.~\eqref{eqn:marginal} and~\eqref{eqn:conditional}), and associate them to $h(C)$ and $h(DE|C)$ respectively.
+Note that by definition, $p_{CDE} = p_C \cdot p_{DE|C}$, hence if we replace $p_{CDE}(cde)$ with $p_C(c)\cdot p_{DE|C}(de|c)$ in Eq.~\eqref{eqn:product}, the equality still holds. \item Similarly, the second step $h(ABC) + h(DE|C) \to h(ABCDE)$ tells us to take $p_{ABC}$ and $p_{DE|C}$, define measure $p_{ABCDE}$ as their product, and associate it to $h(ABCDE)$.
+To track this move, replace the product $p_{ABC}(abc) \cdot p_{DE|C}(de|c)$ in the new Eq.~\eqref{eqn:product} with $p_{ABCDE}(abcde)$. \item Following this process until the end of the proof sequence, we end up with two different measures $p'(ABCDEF), p''(ABCDEF)$ corresponding to $2h(ABCDEF)$ on the LHS of Eq.~\eqref{eq:q:hex:inequality}.
 At the same time, Eq.~\eqref{eqn:product} becomes:

 \item Finally, define a new measure $p_{ABCDEF}$ as the {\em geometric mean} of $p'_{ABCDEF}$ and $p''_{ABCDEF}$ (Proposition~\ref{prop:geometric:mean}).
 Hence, $p_{ABCDEF}$ takes a value of $1/N^2$ for all tuples $(a,b,c,d,e,f) \in Q$.
 This implies that the size of the support of $p_{ABCDEF}$, which is exactly $|Q|$, is at most $N^2$, as desired. \end{itemize}